-The move of Optimizely’s Content Cloud Version 12 and Commerce Cloud Version 14 from .NET 4 to ASP.NET Core allows developers to take advantage of new features and capabilities.
+The move of Optimizely’s Content Cloud Management Version 12 and B2C Commerce Version 14 from .NET 4 to ASP.NET Core allows developers to take advantage of new features and capabilities.
 Some of the first things you will notice with ASP.NET Core are:

 The speed and performance that the new version brings will have a positive impact to customers visiting the website, the business users who manage the website, and programmatic search indices.
 From the customer’s perspective, they will get a faster, uninterrupted digital experience when visiting the website.
 On the business user's side, the new platform allows for tasks to be completed faster and more efficiently while managing the website.
 Another important effect is that the faster load time of the website will impact search engines rankings, allowing it to be found more often.